Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - internal haemorrhoids — just inside your anus

-- external haemorrhoids — outside your anus.
-Large internal haemorrhoids may protrude (sticks out) of your anus.
-This is a prolapse.
+Large internal haemorrhoids may protrude (stick out) of your anus.
+This is called a prolapse.

 What are the symptoms of haemorrhoids?

-If you have haemorrhoids you may notice:
+If you have haemorrhoids, you may notice:

 - bright red blood on the toilet paper or in the toilet when you have a bowel motion (poo)